SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Spectrum_Analysis/Working_with_Spectrum_Analyzer_elements/Viewing_spectrum_analyzer_traces.md

   - The frequency labels on the X axis are updated continuously to reflect the ongoing change.

-  Upon releasing the mouse button, the info pane to the right of the display section automatically updates with start, stop, and center frequencies that align with the new data.
-A new uniform trace based on the updated center frequency now replaces the gray area.
+  When you release the mouse button, the info pane to the right of the display section will automatically update with start, stop, and center frequencies that align with the new data.
+A new trace based on the updated center frequency will replace the gray area.

   > [!IMPORTANT]
   > Horizontal panning is only available when the spectrum protocol includes the *Start frequency*, *Stop frequency*, and *Center frequency* parameters.